Jellonator/E07a-Save-and-Load/README.md

 # E07a-Save-and-Load

+I'm not really sure that to put here to qualify for the "Update the README.md" portion of the assignment, so I'm just gonna write this.
+Also, I totally forgot this assignment existed until the morning after it was due so sorry for submitting this a day late.

+---

 This is an opportunity for you to practice the simplest form of saving state in Godot, saving to a config file.

 As always, Fork and Clone this repository.